mbodiai/handbook/docs/company/mission.md

 # Mission & Vision

-## Our Founding Story

-Founded in 2024 by ex-Google engineers Sebastian Peralta and Xavier (Tianhao) Chi, mbodi was born from a mission to enhance robotic intelligence while significantly reducing human intervention.
+Founded in 2024 by ex-Google engineers Sebastian Peralta and Xavier (Tianhao) Chi, _mbodi_ was born from a mission to enhance robotic intelligence while significantly reducing the amount human intervention required.

 The name *mbodi* is derived from *embody*, reflecting our vision to give form to abstract AI capabilities, and the *n-body* problem in physics—representing our first principles approach to achieving embodied general intelligence.